 I am a non-EU seller.
 Based on my footprint, list country-by-country compliance blockers I should check before applying for VAT registration: - fiscal representation risk - additional due diligence checks - translation/notarisation risks - what could delay the VAT number Facts: [PASTE FACTS]

 If you’re a non-EU seller, fiscal representation can be a key “blocker” for VAT registration in some EU countries.
 In those cases, you may need to appoint a local fiscal representative before the tax office issues your VAT number, so it’s best to check this early.
-Here‘s a practical overview of when it applies and what to prepare.
+Our guide to EU VAT Registration for Non-EU Businesses explains when local VAT numbers, fiscal representation, and extra due diligence checks may apply alongside your AI-based registration planning.

 Prompt 6 — Platform setup questions (Amazon/Shopify)